 Shimonita green onion mousse

-Strain [2] using a liner to form a complete puree.
-Approximately 200g of the total amount is used.
-Place the puree you want to use in a bowl and place it in ice water to cool.
+Strain [2] through a sieve until it becomes a perfect puree.
+Use about 200g of the total amount.
+Place the amount of puree you want to use in a bowl and chill it in ice water

-Put the fresh cream in another bowl and whisk with a whisk while pouring it over ice water.
-The guideline is to just let the corners disappear when lifted with a whipper.
-Add about 1/3 of the fresh cream to the puree in [3].
+Put the cream in another bowl and whisk it over ice water until the peaks disappear when you lift the whisk.
+Add about 1/3 of the cream to the puree from [3]

-Mix gently with a rubber spatula and add the remaining fresh cream in two portions.
+Mix lightly with a rubber spatula, then add the remaining cream in two additions in the same way

 Place the tomato coulis in a bowl, add the seasonings and mix with a spoon.

-Pour it with tomato sauce from [6] and topped with herbs such as the flowers and shibletto if desired.
+Pour the tomato sauce from [6] over the dish and top with herbs such as shiso flowers or chives, if desired

 -